Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/introduction.md

 }
 </style>

-# Motor Control Plant
+# Harmony QSpin Motor Control

 ## Introduction
-The Motor Control Plant Configurator (MCPC) is an extension of the MPLAB® ecosystem for developing Microchip’s next-generation application firmware for motor control on Microchip® 32-bit devices.
+The Harmony Qspin(Quick Spin) Motor Control (MCPC) is an extension of the MPLAB® ecosystem for developing Microchip’s next-generation application firmware for motor control on Microchip® 32-bit devices.

 It has a graphical tool that enables an effortless configuration and generation of motor control application C code for Microchip 32-bit devices.
     <p align="center">